LisbonLisboaPortugal.com

 The best independent guide to Lisbon

-Lisbon is a very walkable city, as long as you’re willing to contend with some steep hills.
+Lisbon extends across seven hills but is a very walkable city, as long as you are prepared to contend with some steep slopes.

-The city is very easy to explore on foot if you’re in good health, but the narrow, cobbled streets and many steep inclines can make it challenging if you have limited mobility or reduced fitness.
+The compact layout of Lisbon means exploring on foot is often the best option for sightseeing.
+However, the narrow, cobbled streets and many steep inclines can make it challenging for those with limited mobility or reduced fitness.

-Lisbon is famed for being spread across seven hills, and while sightseeing you will feel as if you are constantly climbing or descending these.
-With a little planning, it is possible to plan a route that completely avoids the hills and stays within the valleys, following the banks of the Tejo Estuary – details of this route are provided later.
+While sightseeing, you will feel as if you are constantly climbing or descending these hills.
+With a little planning, it is possible to create a route that avoids the hills entirely, staying within the valleys and following the banks of the Tejo Estuary.

-If this is your first trip to Lisbon, the main tourist area is relatively compact, covering the Baixa, Alfama and Cais de Sodre districts.
-It may feel much larger due to the maze of narrow streets within the Alfama district, which are so easy to get lost in.
-The Belem district is also a popular tourist area of Lisbon and is a short tram ride to the western side of the city.
+For a first trip to Lisbon, the main tourist area is relatively compact, covering the Baixa, Alfama, and Cais do Sodré districts.
+This area can feel much larger, however, due to the maze-like streets of the Alfama district, in which it is easy to get lost.
+The popular Belém district is another key tourist area and is a short tram ride to the western side of the city.

-If you’d prefer not to explore the city on foot, there are many other options - including tour buses, tuk-tuk rides, river cruises and the colourful, traditional trams.
-Lisbon has excellent public transport, with a modern metro system and many bus routes.
-Travelling by taxi or ride-hailing app (Uber or Bolt) is also inexpensive and often the best way to travel around the city.
+If you prefer not to explore the city on foot, there are many alternatives, including tour buses, tuk-tuks, river cruises and the traditional trams.
+Lisbon has excellent public transport, with a modern metro and extensive bus routes.
+Ride-hailing apps (such as Uber or Bolt) are also inexpensive and often provide the most convenient way to travel around the city.

 The Rua Augusta at the heart of the Baixa district